yotann/bcdb/docs/memodb/data-model.md

 For best results, the function should be a pure, deterministic function of its arguments.
 For example, if a function applies an LLVM pass, all command-line options that affect that pass should be included in one of the arguments to the Call.
-However, this is not enforced.
+However, determinism and purity are not enforced.

 If the cached Calls for a given function are no longer valid (for example, because the function has been modified), the MemoDB store makes it possible to